rasul-isk/Admin-Panel/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# About Project

+This project demonstrates how to build Admin Dashboard by using React.

+Following libraries were used: React, Material UI, Nivo Charts, Formik, Yup, FullCalendar, and Data Grid

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: